schubho/GL_DSBA_Capstone/README.md

 - analyse what factors typically lead to customer churn, and
 - build a model that will predict churn based on the important features thus identified.

-The final Project Report, Presentation, and the Notebooks with the analysis are a part of the repository.
+The final Project Report, Presentation, and Code (Notebooks) with the analysis are a part of the repository.